top of page

 3. Helping to facilitate unresolved issues.
 I am a great listener and will create a safe space to allow for things that need to be said.

 4. Creating Advanced Directives.
 If they are not already done or need updating, I can help you create and or revise your living will and health care proxy.
+I can also offer aging in place suggestions to allow you to safely stay in your home.

 5. Planning the vigil.
 I will guide the patient and family to create a sacred space for the final days and hours of life, respecting different beliefs and requests that are unique and customized to the patient and family's wishes.